Michigan's Natural Communities

 The vegetation of dry sand prairie is typically low to medium in height and somewhat sparse with patches of bare soil common.
 The community is dominated by little bluestem, Pennsylvania sedge, and big bluestem, with scattered trees maintained in a shrub-like condition (e.g., grubs) by frequent fires, droughty soils, and in northern Michigan, by growing-season frosts.
 Species composition varies by region.

-Common species of dry sand prairie in the High Plains Subsection include the following: Pennsylvania sedge, poverty grass (Danthonia spicata), hair grass (Deschampsia flexuosa), little bluestem, June grass (Koeleria macrantha), rough-leaved rice grass (Oryzopsis asperifolia), rice grass (Oryzopsis pungens), rough fescue (Festuca scabrella, state threatened), big bluestem, rough blazing star (Liatris aspera), harebell (Campanula rotundifolia), Hill’s thistle (Cirsium hillii, state special concern), pale agoseris (Agoseris glauca, state threatened), bearberry (Arctostaphylos uva-ursi), sand cherry (Prunus pumila), sweet fern (Comptonia peregrina), northern dewberry (Rubus flagellaris), low sweet blueberry (Vaccinium angustifolium), jack pine (Pinus banksiana), red pine (Pinus resinosa), and northern pin oak (Quercus ellipsoidalis).
+Common species of dry sand prairie in the High Plains Subsection include the following: Pennsylvania sedge, poverty grass (Danthonia spicata), hair grass (Avenella flexuosa), little bluestem, June grass (Koeleria macrantha), rice grass (Piptatherum pungens), rough fescue (Festuca altaica, state threatened), big bluestem, rough blazing star (Liatris aspera), harebell (Campanula rotundifolia), Hill’s thistle (Cirsium hillii, state special concern), pale agoseris (Agoseris glauca, state threatened), bearberry (Arctostaphylos uva-ursi), sand cherry (Prunus pumila), sweet fern (Comptonia peregrina), northern dewberry (Rubus flagellaris), low sweet blueberry (Vaccinium angustifolium), jack pine (Pinus banksiana), red pine (Pinus resinosa), and northern pin oak (Quercus ellipsoidalis).
 Oak grubs of white oak (Quercus alba), black oak (Quercus velutina), and northern pin oak can be abundant in dry sand prairie and may also occur as widely scattered, open grown adults.
-White pine (Pinus strobus), red pine (Pinus resinosa), and jack pine can occur in dry sand prairie as seedlings, saplings, and widely scattered adults.
+White pine (Pinus strobus), red pine (P. resinosa), and jack pine can occur in dry sand prairie as seedlings, saplings, and widely scattered adults.

-The dominant vegetation of dry sand prairies in southern and western Lower Michigan includes the following species: little bluestem, Pennsylvania sedge, New Jersey tea (Ceanothus americanus), flowering spurge (Euphorbia corollata), wild strawberry (Fragaria virginiana), long-bearded hawkweed (Hieracium longipilum), tall lettuce (Lactuca canadensis), old field goldenrod (Solidago nemoralis), big bluestem, smooth pussytoes (Antennaria parlinii), wormwood (Artemisia campestris), butterfly weed (Asclepias tuberosa), prairie heart-leaved aster (Aster oolentangiensis), poverty grass, common rockrose (Helianthemum canadense), rough blazing star (Liatris aspera), wild lupine (Lupinus perennis), panic grass (Panicum oligosanthes), northern dewberry (Rubus flagellaris), black-eyed Susan (Rudbeckia hirta), early goldenrod (Solidago juncea), and common spiderwort (Tradescantia ohiensis).
+Common species of dry sand prairies in southern and western Lower Michigan includes the following species: little bluestem, Pennsylvania sedge, New Jersey tea (Ceanothus americanus), flowering spurge (Euphorbia corollata), wild strawberry (Fragaria virginiana), long-bearded hawkweed (Hieracium longipilum), old field goldenrod (Solidago nemoralis), big bluestem, smooth pussytoes (Antennaria parlinii), wormwood (Artemisia campestris), butterfly weed (Asclepias tuberosa), prairie heart-leaved aster (Symphyotrichum oolentangiense), poverty grass, common rockrose (Crocanthemum canadense), rough blazing star (Liatris aspera), wild lupine (Lupinus perennis), panic grass (Dichanthelium oligosanthes), northern dewberry (Rubus flagellaris), black-eyed Susan (Rudbeckia hirta), early goldenrod (Solidago juncea), and common spiderwort (Tradescantia ohiensis).